 Malfunctioning or damaged MacBook Airs must be reported to the school help desk.
 Spartanburg School District Seven will be responsible for repairing MacBook Airs that malfunction.
-Do not attempt to repair the device on your own.

 Students are responsible for damage to their MacBook Air.
-Fees for damage or loss will be determined depending on whether the parent chooses the Protection Plan.
-If a student has purchased the Protection Plan, repairs are covered unless the student damages the MacBook Air more than once, in which case the student will pay for subsequent repairs.
-If a student opted out of the Protection Plan Coverage and the MacBook Air is damaged when it is returned, that student is responsible for all costs or repairs or replacement.
+Fees for damage or loss will be determined depending on whether or not the student chooses the protection plan.
+If a student is covered under the Optional Protection Plan, repairs are covered unless the student breaks the MacBook Air more than once, in which case the student will pay for subsequent repairs.
+If a student opts out of the Optional Protection Plan and their MacBook Air is damaged when it is returned, that student is responsible for all costs for repairs or replacement.

-Stolen or lost MacBook Airs must be reported within 48 hours to the school help desk.
-If the MacBook was stolen then a report should be filed with Spartanburg City Police, Spartanburg County Sheriff's Department, or the local Law Enforcement Agency.
+Stolen or lost MacBook Airs must be reported within 48 hours to the school help desk and the Spartanburg City Police or Spartanburg County Sheriff's Department.

-MacBook Air DAMAGE OR LOSS
+MgcBook Air DAMAGE OR LOSS